aliciawarddev/CSS-Drawings/backlog.md

 - First page: sneak peak of every item, small screenshots that are linked
 - Return people to the preview page when viewing an illustration - to skip the scrolling
 - Add an archive repo/html & css docs in the same repo, move the archived illustrations to that instead
+- Responsive: web and mobile
+- Host the website

 ## Completed Bugs